African Things To Do

 Djenné

-Famous for mud-brick architecture and heritage atmosphere—one of Mali’s most iconic stops.
+Iconic mud-brick architecture and heritage atmosphere—one of Mali’s signature sights.

 HeritageArchitectureIconic